thingsplode/aws_role_sync/README.md

 ## Setup process

-This guide relies on the use of CloudFormation stack setw, which is a centralized way of running CloudFormation templates in member accounts.
+This guide relies on the use of CloudFormation stack set, which is a centralized way of running CloudFormation templates in member accounts.
 First we need to prepare the organizations:
 - add the AWSCloudFormationStackSetAdministrationRole and AWSCloudFormationStackSetExecutionRole to the root account
 - and the role AWSCloudFormationStackSetExecutionRole to **all** of the member accounts